BialJam/example/project/README.md

-To run the project, use `./gradlew desktop:run` command.
+To run the project, use `./gradlew desktop:run` command. `./gradlew html:dist` allows to deploy the JS/HTML version of the game.